The Pleasure Garden (1925 film): Release

 C. M. Woolf, the head of the Gainsborough film distribution company, found The Pleasure Garden to be insufficiently commercial and too "European" to be released, which led to the film not being shown in England initially.
 The Pleasure Garden premiered on 8 January 1926 in Berlin, Germany.
+After it was shown briefly in London in April 1926, The Pleasure Garden was not officially released in the UK until January 1927, just before Hitchcock's third film, The Lodger: A Story of the London Fog, became a hit in February 1927.

 Reception

 A review in an American film magazine called The Pleasure Garden a "sex picture wholely unsuitable for the exhibitor who aims to show good clean entertainment" with "many highly objectionable scenes", making it "not a picture to entertain American audiences".

 Preservation status and home media

 In June 2012, The Pleasure Garden and eight other silent Hitchcock films were restored by the British Film Institute.
 As a result, 20 minutes of missing footage was added to this film, including "the atmospheric color tinting of the period".
 A new score was commissioned for the restoration by young British composer Daniel Patrick Cohen and it has been performed live with the film many times around the world.
 Due to a lack of funds to properly record the score, it has not been released on home video.
-Australian label Imprint announced the film's Blu-ray release within The Hitchcock Nine collector set, accompanied with a new piano score by Neil Brand and an alternative organ score by Lee Erwin, scheduled to be released on September 2025.
+Australian label Imprint announced the film's Blu-ray release within The Hitchcock Nine collector set, accompanied with a new piano score by Neil Brand and an alternative organ score by Lee Erwin, released in September 2025.

 The only official DVD release contains a poor quality edited version of the film by US collector Raymond Rohauer.
 The Pleasure Garden has been heavily bootlegged on home video.
-At the end of 2021, The Pleasure Garden became the first Hitchcock film to enter the public domain in the United States.
+In 2021, The Pleasure Garden became the first Hitchcock film to enter the public domain in the United States.